pypa/cibuildwheel/docs/options.md

                         you need to run in Windows, and it will build and test for all versions of Python.
 Default: auto.
   --archs ARCHS         Comma-separated list of CPU architectures to build
                         for.
-If unspecified, builds the architectures natively supported on this machine.
-Set this option to build an architecture via emulation, for example, using
-                        binfmt_misc and qemu.
-Default: auto Choices: auto, x86_64, i686, aarch64, ppc64le, s390x, x86, AMD64
+When set to 'auto', builds the architectures natively supported on this machine.
+Set this option to build an architecture via emulation, for example, using binfmt_misc and QEMU.
+Default: auto.
+Choices: auto, native, all, x86_64, i686, aarch64, ppc64le, s390x, x86, AMD64
   --output-dir OUTPUT_DIR
                         Destination folder for the wheels.
   --print-build-identifiers
                         Print the build identifiers matched by the current invocation and exit.
+  --allow-empty         Do not report an error code if the build does not
+                        match any wheels.
 ```

 <style>